kb

 Final design discussion

-Testing confirmed that the new IA was clear, intuitive, and aligned with how users think, that the dual-navigation model (Categories plus Pillar Tags) served both audience needs and FRCC's strategic themes, and that the design system reduced cognitive load and created visual consistency.
+Testing confirmed that the new IA was clear, intuitive, and aligned with how users think, that the dual-navigation model served both audience needs and FRCC's strategic themes, and that the design system reduced cognitive load and created visual consistency.
 The flow naturally supported all key business outcomes: discover content, stay longer, subscribe.

 What readers and stakeholders said.